proxmox/proxmox-backup/docs/command-syntax.rst

 Command Syntax
 ==============

 ..
-NOTE:: Logging verbosity for the command line tools can be controlled with the
+NOTE:: Logging verbosity for the command-line tools can be controlled with the
     ``PBS_LOG`` (for ``pxar``: ``PXAR_LOG``) environment variable.
 Possible values are `off`, `error`, `warn`, `info`, `debug` and `trace` with `info` being the default.